hz-b/rayx/docs/how-to-use-mkdocs.md

-# Welcome to MkDocs
+# Writing Documentation with MkDocs

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+For full documentation have a look at [mkdocs.org](https://www.mkdocs.org) the [Material for MkDocs documentation](http://squidfunk.github.io/mkdocs-material/) and [MkDoxy](https://mkdoxy.kubaandrysek.cz/).

 ## Commands